-Best mountain bike helmets 2024 – head protection for trail, XC and enduro
+Best mountain bike helmets 2024 – top-rated head protection for trail, XC and enduro

 It's absolutely vital to invest in the best mountain bike helmet you can afford.
-A secure, well fitting and safety tested lid is arguably the most essential piece of kit you can buy, because head injuries are among the most serious a cyclist can suffer.
+A secure, well-fitting and safety-tested lid is a cycling essential as head injuries are among the most serious a rider can suffer.
 Many studies have shown that a serious blow to the head can have lifelong repercussions on your health.

-Handily, manufacturers are aware of this and are constantly developing their technology to ensure the best mountain bike helmets keep improving.
+Manufacturers are of course aware of this and are constantly developing their technology to ensure the best mountain bike helmets keep improving.
 Many still use Expanded Polystyrene (EPS) to absorb impacts, though modern products benefit from refined designs, extensive testing, improved manufacturing, and new functionality.

 Spherical technologies such as MIPS are now commonplace at most price points.
 Tests suggest that these systems, designed to offer rotational force protection in the event of a crash, absorb more energy, and almost all of the products below boast some form of slip-plane protection.
 If MIPS is your priority, check out our guide to the best MIPS helmets.